AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Student c/Bedok Centre t/friends t/owesMoney` : Adds a student named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Student c/Bedok Centre t/weak in Math` : Adds a student named `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.